benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/lexicon.md

 ### Words that aren't determiners

-Some types of words are determiners in English but not in OGTRTA.
+Some types of words are determiners in English but need not be in OGTRTA.
 These include:

 - possessive pronouns ("my", "your")
 - demonstratives ("this (one)", "that (one)")

-These concepts are all expressed by **verbs** in OGTRTA.
+Depending on the individual language, these concepts can all expressed by **verbs**.

 ### Semantics